 In the courtyard of the Art Museum is a really good restaurant, Cafe’ A La C’art, family-owned and operated for the past 14 years.
 It’s a country-style cafe’ where you order at the counter, then select a table.
 They will bring your meal to you.
 Excellent bakery goods.
 Open daily.

 A block north of the Art Museum you will also find the Old Town Artisans, located in a 150-year-old building, and featuring the arts and crafts of hundreds of local and Southwestern artists.
-In the Spanish-style courtyard is La Cocina Restaurant which includes a Mexican cantina and the newer, european-style Dusty Munk Pub.
+In the Spanish-style courtyard is JoJos Restaurant which includes a Cantina and a Pub.
 Good food.
 Eclectic wine list.
 Local beer, such as my favorite, Old MonkeyShine.
 Music & dancing!
 Great fun!Read More